jneug/typst-mantys/src/api/examples.typ

 /// Shows an import statement for this package.
 The name and version from the document are used.
 /// #example[```
+/// #show-git-clone()
-/// #show-import()
+/// #show-git-clone(repository: "typst/packages", out:"preview/mantys/1.0.0")
-/// #show-import(repository: "@local", imports: "mantys", mode:"code")
 /// ```]
-/// - repository (str): Custom package repository to show.
+/// - repository (str, auto): Custom package repository to show.
-/// - imports (str, none): What to import from the package.
-Use #value(none) to just import the package into the global scope.
-/// - mode (str): One of #choices("markup", "code").
-Will show the import in markup or code mode.
+/// - out (str, none, auto):
 #let show-git-clone(repository: auto, out: auto) = {
   document.use(doc => {
     let repo = if repository == auto {